k0raty/master_thesis/README.md

 - **Agent 1**: IP `192.168.56.1`, 2 CPUs, 2048MB RAM
 - **Agent 2**: IP `192.168.56.2`, 2 CPUs, 2048MB RAM

+If using the plugin vagrant-faster , CPUs and memory would be allocated accordingly to the machine specification : may be unappropriate while running vm on vscode
 ### 4. Launch the Environment

 To create and launch the environment, run the following: